Sauna: Modern saunas

 Wooden buckets (kiulu) are used in the sauna.

 The sauna known in the Western world today originates from Northern Europe.
 In Finland, there are built-in saunas in almost every house, including communal saunas in the older apartment buildings; since the 80s, private saunas have often been built into the bathrooms of typical Finnish flats in apartment buildings, sometimes even in student housing.
 There are also many public saunas in Finland, including Rajaportin Sauna, a sauna located in Tampere, that was first established in 1906 by Hermanni and Maria Lahtinen.
-Helsinki even has a sauna built into one of the gondolas of a Ferris wheel, SkyWheel Helsinki.
-Unlike many other countries, Finnish people usually prefer to be naked instead of wearing a swimsuit, towel, or other kind of clothing.
+Helsinki has a sauna built into one of the gondolas of a Ferris wheel, SkyWheel Helsinki.
+Unlike in many other countries, Finnish people usually prefer to bathe naked instead of wearing a swimsuit, towel, or any other kind of clothing.

 Under many circumstances, temperatures approaching and exceeding 100 C would be completely intolerable and possibly fatal to a person exposed to them for long periods.
 Saunas overcome this problem by controlling the humidity.
 The hottest Finnish saunas have relatively low humidity levels in which steam is generated by pouring water on the hot stones.
 This allows air temperatures that could evaporate water to be tolerated and even enjoyed for longer periods.
 Steam baths, such as the hammam, where the humidity approaches 100%, will be set to a much lower temperature of around 50 C to compensate.
 The "wet heat" would cause scalding if the temperature were set much higher.